 Kids In Need does not serve the entire Atlanta region, but we cover quite a bit of territory!
-We currently serve schools in the following systems: Atlanta Public Schools, Clayton County, Cobb County, DeKalb County, Douglas County, Fulton County, Gainesville City, Gwinnett County, Hall County, Henry County, Marietta City, and Spalding County school systems.
+Kids In Need currently serves public elementary, middle and high schools in 17 school systems: Atlanta Public Schools, Carroll County, Cherokee County, Clayton County, Cobb County, DeKalb County, Douglas County, Fulton County, Gainesville City, Gwinnett County, Hall County, Henry County, Marietta City, Newton County, Rockdale County, Spalding County and Walton County.

 Are there any costs involved?

 No. Teachers from qualifying schools can come to Kids In Need twice a year to “shop” for brand new school supplies at absolutely no cost!
 All supplies are brand new and donated by manufacturers, retail stores and school supply drives.

 The Kids In Need free store is stocked with a variety of brand new school and art supplies for grade levels pre-K through 12 – everything from binders and folders to pencils and paper.